Winnie Mandela: Withdrawal from politics: 2003–2007

-Fraud and theft case

-On 24 April 2003, Madikizela-Mandela was convicted on 43 counts of fraud and 25 of theft, and her broker, Addy Moolman, was convicted on 58 counts of fraud and 25 of theft.
+On 24 April 2003, Madikizela-Mandela was convicted on 435 counts of fraud and 25 of theft, and her broker, Addy Moolman, was convicted on 58 counts of fraud and 25 of theft.
 Both had pleaded not guilty.
 The charges related to money taken from loan applicants' accounts for a funeral fund, but from which the applicants did not benefit.
 Madikizela-Mandela was sentenced to five years in prison.
 Shortly after the conviction, she resigned from all leadership positions in the ANC, including her parliamentary seat and the presidency of the ANC Women's League.

 In July 2004, an appeal judge of the Pretoria High Court ruled that "the crimes were not committed for personal gain".
 The judge overturned the conviction for theft, but upheld the one for fraud, handing her a three years and six months suspended sentence.

 Return to politics

 When the ANC announced the election of its National Executive Committee on 21 December 2007, Madikizela-Mandela placed first with 2,845 votes.

-Madikizela-Mandela criticised the anti-immigrant violence in May–June 2008 that began in Johannesburg and spread throughout the country, and blamed the government's lack of suitable housing provisions for the sentiments behind the riots.
+Madikizela-Mandela criticised the anti-immigrant violence in May–June 2008 that began in Johannesburg and spread throughout the country and blamed the government's lack of suitable housing provisions for the sentiments behind the riots.
 She apologised to the victims of the riots and visited the Alexandra township.
 She offered her home as shelter for an immigrant family from the Democratic Republic of the Congo.
 She warned that the perpetrators of the violence could strike at the Gauteng train system.

 Madikizela-Mandela secured fifth place on the ANC's electoral list for the 2009 general election, behind party president Jacob Zuma, President of South Africa Kgalema Motlanthe, Deputy President Baleka Mbete, and Finance Minister Trevor Manuel.
 An article in The Observer suggested her position near the top of the list indicated that the party's leadership saw her as a valuable asset in the election with regard to solidifying support among the party's grassroots and the poor.

 Madkizela-Mandela was largely sidelined by the ANC in the post-apartheid period.
 Despite her status as an ANC MP over much of that period, she largely associated with non-ANC figures including Bantu Holomisa and Julius Malema.
 Madikizela-Mandela was a political patron of Malema, who was expelled from the ANC and later formed his own party, the Economic Freedom Fighters.